Ginger Lime Beer Mocktail

 Directions

-Add the lime pulp, finely grated lime zest, honey, and the pinch of fine sea salt to a large pitcher, then muddle gently just until the lime fibers loosen and the honey fully dissolves; stop early — the goal is juice and aroma, not bitterness or pulp destruction.
+Add the fresh lime pulp (with seeds fully removed), finely grated lime zest, mild honey, and a small pinch of fine sea salt to a large pitcher.
+Using a muddler or wooden spoon, press gently just until the lime fibers loosen and release juice.
+The honey should dissolve completely into the natural lime moisture.
+Stop early — aggressive muddling extracts bitterness and turns the drink harsh.

-Fill the pitcher generously with ice, pour in the chilled ginger beer, and stir gently once or twice to integrate while preserving carbonation.
+Fill the pitcher generously with fresh ice.
+Pour in the chilled ginger beer slowly and stir very gently once or twice.
+This minimal agitation preserves carbonation and keeps the drink lively and sharp.

 *Notes